About This Chapter

 9. Best Practices for Teaching Gifted Students

 Teaching gifted students can be a tremendous privilege, but it can also be a challenge.
 In this lesson, you'll learn about some of the ways a teacher can meet the needs of gifted learners.
 You'll also learn about what not to do with the gifted students you encounter.

 10. Learning Needs of Homeless & Migrant Children

 Homeless and migrant children have unique needs.
-This lesson explores the characteristics of homeless and migrant children and then discusses the effects that these may have on learning and education.
+This lesson explores the characteristics of homeless and migrant children and discusses the effects that these situations may have on learning and education.

 11. What Is Foster Care? - Definition, History & Facts